Lost but not least! Ray Parker, Jr. & Raydio – Until The Morning Comes (Arista)

 Born in Detroit, MI, the man first came to light as a member of Bohannon‘s house band in the late 60’s.
 This being how he would come to write his first songs for the late Marvin Gaye.
 Touring with the (Detroit) Spinners as a musician, he would eventually work for Holland-Dozier-Holland‘s Invictus/Hot Wax labels.
 He also managed to appear on Lamont Dozier‘s first two albums for ABC Records.

 Featuring on Stevie Wonder‘s ‘Maybe Your Baby’ back in 1972, he appeared as his lead guitarist when the latter served as the opening act on the Rolling Stones tour the same year.
 1973 seeing him acting as a sideman in Barry White‘s The Love Unlimited Orchestra.
 He would give birth to Raydio 4 years after.
-A group which comprised Jerry Knight, Arnell Carmichael and Vincent Bohnam, along with Charles Fearing, Darren Carmichael, Larry Tolbert and Ollie Brown.
+A group which comprised Jerry Knight, Arnell Carmichael and Vincent Bohnam.
+Not to mention strong>Charles Fearing, Darren Carmichael, Larry Tolbert and Ollie Brown.

 Responsible for an instantly identifiable sound, they dropped 4 albums from 1977 until 1981.
+Delivering gems such as ‘It’s Time To Party Now’ and ‘Until The Morning Comes’.
+But also ‘Hot Stuff’, ‘Rock On’ and ‘For Those Who Like To Groove’.
+This in addition to the mellower ‘Jack & Jill’ or ‘Two Places At The Same Time’.
 From then, Parker started a solo career.
 He scored six Top 40 hits, including the hit single ‘The Other Woman’ in 1982 and ‘Ghostbusters’ in 1984.
+Eventually producing the memorable ‘Shake It Up Tonight’ for Cheryl Lynn back in 1981.